-Individual award decisions will vary depending on the project specifics and whether the project is sited within an area with designated disadvantaged population(s) as defined by the federal Justice40 Initiative.
+Individual award decisions will vary depending on project eligibility.
 In no instance may an applicant receive more than one hundred percent (100%) of the cost of a project from this grant when combined with other internal and/or external funding sources.